Memories of Me: Cast

+Release

+The film premiered at the 1988 Toronto International Film Festival on September 14, 1988.
+It opened in limited release in the United States on September 30, 1988 before opening wide the following weekend.

 Reception

 The movie received mixed reviews.
 The film gets 3.5 stars out of 4 from Roger Ebert.

 Box office

 The movie was not a box office success.
-It earned between three and four million at the box-office on a twelve million budget.
+It grossed between $3 million and $4 million at the box office on a $12 million budget.